-Virtual booths usually include videos, chats, polls, handouts, surveys, etc., all of which serve to promote your product or service.
+Now that you've started building your booth, your next step is filling it with content.
+This usually includes videos, chats, polls, handouts, surveys, etc., all of which serve to promote your product or service.
 Your content team will need to generate all of those assets in advance of your event.
 That can get overwhelming fast, unless you can refer back to an overarching goal for your sponsorship.

-So refer back to your goals, then work backward to create content that’ll move you closer to those goals.
+So refer back to your goals, then work backward to create content that’ll move you closer to those benchmarks.
 For instance:

 a.
 If your goal is brand awareness, consider creating a video that speaks broadly to your mission and expertise in your field.
 Be sure to include links to your social media feeds, website and/or sales contacts to ease follow-up.
 You also may need to create a video to inform what your product is or what it does.